 According to the National Centre for Eating Disorders, some 12 million women and men in the UK suffer from binge eating to some extent.

 Binge eating using takes place in secret.
-People who binge are afraid what others might think of them if they knew how much they eat.
-It is common to eat everything in the fridge or cupboard during a binge, going out to replace the food so no one will know how much they’ve consumed.
+People who binge are afraid what others may think of them if they knew just how much they ate.
+It is common to eat everything in the fridge or cupboard during a binge, going out to replace the food, so no one will know how much they’ve had.

-People binge to avoid or manage uncomfortable emotions.
-It can be become a habitual way of dealing with life’s problems.
+People start to binge as a way of avoiding or managing uncomfortable emotions.
+Over time, it can become the default way of dealing with life’s problems.
 For the eater, binging is a way of seeking comfort not a response to feelings of hunger in the body.

 Here are some strategies to help stop binge eating